code-pushup/cli/tools/src/npm/README.md

 ### Targets

 > [!NOTE]
-> A project can be marked as publishable by adding a empty target named `publishable`.
+> A project can be marked as publishable by owning target included in `` Default is`publishable`.

 #### `npm-check`